slangenbach/notes/snowflake_snowpro_core.md

 - Data can be ingested in bulk or continuously
 - A stage in Snowflake refers to an object where data metadata is stored, e.g. its location and the files it contains
 - External stages refer to object storage of a cloud provider, e.g. AWS S3 bucket
-- Internal stages refer to local file storage
+- Internal stages refer to Snowflake-managed local file storage
+- Internally USER, TABLE and NAMED INTERNAL and EXTERNAL stages exist
 - We refer to external stages using @STAGE_NAME
+- Use the `PUT` command in SnowSQL to upload files to stages and the `GET` command to download files from *internal* stages

 ### Ingesting data using the COPY command